staabm/staabm.github.io/_posts/2022-07-30-phpstan-result-cache-improvements.md

   filename: "phpstan-monorepo-result-cache"
 ---

-I worked on improvements to the [PHPStan result cache](https://phpstan.org/user-guide/result-cache) recently.
+I worked on improvements to the PHPStan result cache recently.

+## How does the PHPStan result cache work?

+On a first analyze run, PHPstan builds and stores a [result cache](https://phpstan.org/user-guide/result-cache) which allows for faster subsequent runs.
+When analyzing a codebase after the result cache is available allows PHPStan, to determine which files changed and which files are affected by this change.
+This allows subsequent runs to be a lot faster then the initial scan.

+Because of the smart result cache, [you should always analyze your whole project](https://phpstan.org/blog/why-you-should-always-analyse-whole-project).

 ## PHPStan result cache not used